 This section describes how the Claims Administrator reimburses claims and what information is needed when you submit a claim.
 When you receive care from an In-Network Provider, you do not need to file a claim because the In-Network Provider will do this for you.
-If you receive care from an Out-of-Network Provider, only Emergency Care can be paid as an Out-of-Network claim.
-You will need to make sure a claim is filed.
+If you receive care from an Out-of-Network Provider, you will need to make sure a claim is filed.
 Many Out-of-Network Hospitals, Doctors and other Providers will still submit your claim for you, although they are not required to do so.
 If you submit the claim, use a claim form as described later in this section.